-St. Charles East’s Kathryn Chappel and Krupa Patel have a mixed 3 years of badminton enjoy.
+St. Charles East’s Kathryn Chappel and Krupa Patel have a mixed three years of badminton enjoy.

-But Chappel and Patel each have been short studies, advancing to this weekend’s state badminton singles event, held at Eastern Illinois University.
+But Chappel and Patel each have been short studies, advancing to this weekend’s state badminton singles event at Eastern Illinois University.

-Chappel, a sophomore, faces off in opposition to Tina Tsai of Glenbrook North inside the first spherical on Friday, whilst Patel, a junior, takes on Diya Rao of Hoffman Estates.
+Chappel, a sophomore, faces off in opposition to Tina Tsai of Glenbrook North inside the first spherical on Friday, while Patel, a junior, takes on Diya Rao of Hoffman Estates.

 Badminton

 Chappel, who placed 0.33 in singles at the Prospect Sectional, enters the two-day state tourney with a 26-6 report.
-In her first yr on the varsity, Chappel stated it’d been a terrific journey from a neophyte to kingdom qualifier.
+In her first year on the varsity, Chappel stated it’d been a terrific journey from a neophyte to a kingdom qualifier.

-“I commenced gambling due to the fact we performed it for approximately months in center school fitness center, and once I heard the excessive college had a crew, I changed into excited all 12 months for tryouts,” Chappel stated.
+“I commenced gambling due to the fact we performed it for approximately months in the school fitness center, and once I heard the excessive college had a crew, I changed into excited all 12 months for tryouts,” Chappel stated.
 “But I failed to recognize the intensity of the game until I walked into the place I determined to begin training at, Midwest Badminton Club.
-Looking around and seeing those amazing players is a totally humbling revel in, but I had already determined that I wanted to be an extreme badminton participant.”
+Looking around and seeing those amazing players is a humbling revel, but I had already determined I wanted to be an extreme badminton participant.”

-Patel, who placed fourth at sectionals, sports a 28-3 document.
-She credits her father for introducing her to badminton two years in the past.
+Patel, who placed fourth at sectionals, sports a 28-3 record.
+She credits her father with introducing her to badminton two years ago.
 Patel said her largest spotlight became gambling Chappel at sectionals.

-Despite being the primary immediate family member to play badminton, Patel said she’s has high hopes for this weekend.
+Despite being the primary immediate family member to play badminton, Patel said she has high hopes for this weekend.

 “My power is hitting crosscourt instead of hitting the birdie straight, so I should live wonderful at the court docket and do my first-class and revel in playing,” Patel said.